How to Fold and Display Heirloom Quilts

 Guest bedroom quilt in Vermont.

 Heirloom quilts are more than just blankets; they are tangible representations of family heritage and the skill of the quilters who created them.
-They embody the love, creativity, and craftsmanship of past generations, making them truly special and cherished pieces of family history.
+They embody past generations’ love, creativity, and craftsmanship, making them truly special and cherished pieces of family history.

-Heirloom Quilt Pink and White on Sleigh Bed.
+Heirloom Displaying Quilt Pink and White on Sleigh Bed. in wallpapered bedroom with floral basket display and antique pitcher and basin.

 Heirloom quilt in Vermont guest bedroom.

-My mother loved making quilts in her later years.
-I always looked forward to what she would come up with next.
-All different colors, patterns, and sizes.
+In her later years, my mother loved making quilts.
+I always looked forward to what she would come up with next, with all different colors, patterns, and sizes.
 She wasn’t an expert by any means, but today, her quilts are my treasured family heirlooms.

 Heirloom Quilts in the Attic

-On a recent rummage trip to our inherited Maine home’s attic, I discovered an old trunk that was filled with heirloom quilts along with a few hand-knit blankets that my mother had stowed away that surely dated back to her mother, my grandmother.
+On a recent rummage trip to our inherited Maine home’s attic, I discovered an old trunk filled with heirloom quilts and a few hand-knit blankets that my mother had stowed away.
+These blankets indeed dated back to her mother and my grandmother, who were quilt enthusiasts.

-This inspired me to gather up all my mother’s handmade quilts to fold and display in our downstairs guest bedroom, with all their tears, wrinkles, and tatters.
+This inspired me to gather all my mother’s handmade quilts, with all their tears, wrinkles, and tatters, to fold and display in our downstairs guest room.

 There was something about these quilts, too.
-Ella, our Bernese Mountain Dog, was completely fixated on the quilts while I was folding and decorating with them.
-I even found her later roaming around the trunk in the attic, as you can see above.
+Ella, our Bernese Mountain Dog, was wholly fixated on them while I was folding and decorating them.
+As you can see above, I even found her later roaming around the trunk in the attic.

-This turned out to be the perfect cozy home decorating project, too, as we head into the winter months.
+This turned out to be a great way to cozy up our home as we head into the winter months.

-Do you have a collection of quilts that you’ve always wanted to display?
-Do you know how to fold a quilt so it looks pretty for display?
+Do you have a collection of quilts you’ve always wanted to display?
+Do you know how to fold a large quilt so it looks pretty?

-Many people think that you fold a quilt as you would a blanket, me included.
-But they didn’t look right folded this way.
-Much too cumbersome and bulky.
+Many people, including me, think you fold an old quilt like a blanket.
+But different-sized quilts didn’t look right folded this way.
+It was much too cumbersome and bulky.

 How not to fold quilts like blankets on dresser.

-To properly care for a quilt and prevent damage, it is important to know how not to fold a quilt.
-Here are some guidelines to follow:
+To properly care for a quilt and prevent damage, knowing how not to fold it is essential.
+Here are some guidelines to follow when displaying quilts:

-1. Avoid folding along the same lines repeatedly: Folding a quilt along the same lines over time can lead to permanent creases and weaken the fabric.
-It is best to change the folding pattern each time you store or transport the quilt.
+• Avoid folding along the same lines repeatedly: Folding a special quilt along the same lines over time can lead to permanent creases and weaken the fabric.
+Changing the folding pattern each time you store or transport the quilt is best.

-4. Do not fold a quilt when it is dirty or damp: Folding a quilt when it is dirty or damp can lead to mold or mildew growth.
-Make sure the quilt is clean and completely dry before folding and storing it.
+• Do not fold a quilt when it is dirty or damp: Folding a quilt when it is dirty or damp can lead to mold or mildew growth.
+Ensure the quilt is clean and completely dry before folding and storing it.

-5. Avoid folding a quilt for extended periods: If possible, avoid folding a quilt for long periods of time, as it can cause permanent creasing.
-If you need to store a quilt, consider rolling it instead of folding to minimize stress on the fabric.
+• Avoid folding a quilt for extended periods: If possible, avoid folding a quilt for long periods of time, as it can cause permanent creasing.
+If you need to store a quilt, consider rolling it instead of folding it to minimize stress on the fabric.

-7. Do not store a quilt in plastic bags: Storing a quilt in plastic bags can trap moisture and promote the growth of mold and mildew.
-Instead, use a clean, breathable fabric bag or wrap the quilt in acid-free tissue paper for protection.
+• Do not store a quilt in plastic bags.
+Plastic bags can trap moisture and promote the growth of mold and mildew.
+For protection, the best option is to use a clean, breathable fabric bag or wrap the quilt in acid-free tissue paper.

-By following these guidelines, you can help preserve the beauty and integrity of your quilt for years to come.
+By following these guidelines in a practical way, you can help preserve the beauty and integrity of your quilt for years to come.

 How to Fold Heirloom Quilts

-I learned how to properly fold my heirloom quilts by watching homeowner Kimberly Kaufman, who teaches an easy way to fold your quilts for display!
+I learned how to properly fold a single quilt by watching homeowner Kimberly Kaufman, who has years of quilting experience and teaches an easy way to fold your quilts for display in home décor!
 Sponsored by Country Sampler Magazine.

 Country Sampler Magazine Maine Home Feature

-This folding technique is amazing, friends!
-I laid out each of my mother’s heirloom quilts on our dining room table, and it took about five minutes to fold each quilt.
+This folding technique is excellent, friends!
+I laid out each of my mother’s beautiful quilts on our dining room table, and it took about five minutes to fold each quilt.
 Super easy.

 How to Display Heirloom Quilts

-Displaying heirloom quilts can be a wonderful way to showcase their beauty and preserve their legacy.
-Here are several tips on how to display heirloom quilts:
+Displaying a favorite quilt can be a wonderful way to showcase their beauty and preserve their legacy.
+Here are several tips and great ideas on how to display heirloom quilts:

-1. Choose a suitable location: Select a location in your home that is free from direct sunlight, excessive humidity, and temperature fluctuations.
+• Choose a suitable location: Select a location in your home free from direct sunlight, excessive humidity, and temperature fluctuations.
 Avoid areas near windows or heating/cooling vents, as these can damage the quilt over time.

-2. Use a quilt rack or hanger: Invest in a quilt rack or hanger specifically designed for displaying quilts.
-These racks allow you to hang the quilt vertically so that it is fully visible.
-Make sure the rack is sturdy enough to support the weight of the quilt.
+• Use a quilt rack or hanger: Invest in quilt display cases, wall quilt racks, and display cabinets designed explicitly for displaying quilts.
+These racks allow you to hang the quilt vertically to be fully visible.
+Ensure the rack is sturdy enough to support the quilt’s weight.

-3. Consider a quilt ladder: A quilt ladder is another option for displaying multiple quilts.
+• Consider a quilt ladder: A quilt ladder is another option for displaying multiple smaller quilts.
 It provides a decorative and functional way to showcase several quilts at once.
-Simply drape the quilts over the rungs of the ladder, making sure they are evenly displayed.
+Simply drape the quilts over the rungs of the ladder, ensuring they are evenly displayed.

-4. Wall mounting: If you prefer to hang the quilt on the wall, use a quilt sleeve or fabric loops attached to the back of the quilt.
+• Wall mounting: If you prefer to hang the larger quilts on the wall, use a quilt sleeve or fabric loops attached to the back of the quilt.
 This method allows the quilt to hang flat against the wall without putting stress on the fabric.
-Use a hanging system that is appropriate for the weight and size of the quilt.
+Use a hanging system that is appropriate for the weight and size of the quilt is the best way.

-My mother’s heirloom quilts are now folded and displayed beautifully on a vintage dresser in the home’s guest bedroom.
+My mother’s heirloom quilts are now folded and displayed in a beautiful display on a vintage dresser that serves as our quilt stand in the home’s guest bedroom.

 Display of folded vintage quilts on bedroom dresser.

-You may also enjoy the post, Coastal Bedding Ideas For Your Beach House.
+You may also enjoy the Coastal Bedding Ideas For Your Beach House post.

 These heirloom quilts are in all their glory.
-Not perfect, not professionally made, and definitely tattered.
-But very sentimental.
+They are not perfect, not professionally made, and definitely tattered, but they are exceptionally sentimental, and we love them this way.

-And who knows, maybe I’ll find a pie cabinet to display the quilts in, like Kimberly’s…
+And who knows, maybe I’ll find a pie cabinet like quilt enthusiast Kimberly’s to display the quilts.

-Heirloom homemade quilts folded and gathered on a bedroom dresser.
+Heirloom homemade quilts folded and on an antique dresser displaying quilts.

-I’m also using two additional heirloom quilts on this guest bed and another quilt on our master bed.
+I’m also using another folded quilt on this guest bed and another on our master bed.

 Display of folded vintage heirloom quilts on bed and bedroom dresser.

-I really believe in enjoying our family heirlooms and not just keeping them on display.
+I really believe in enjoying our family heirlooms and not just keeping them as display quilts for a whole new look.

-See more of this small guest bedroom over the years in this Small Cottage Guest Bedroom, Vintage, and Delightful post.
+You can see more of this small guest bedroom in this Small Cottage Guest Bedroom, Vintage, and Delightful post over the years.

 Quilts folded and displayed on bedroom dresser in vintage style small bedroom